Meal Plan FAQ

 Find answers to your meal plan questions here

-A. Seeing how many meals you have left is easy!
-First, visit the K-Cash Manager website (link opens in a new window) and log in with your NetID and password, just as you would your student e-mail address.
-Once you’ve logged in, the system will show you which plan you’ve purchased, how many meals you’ve used, and how many you have remaining.
-This will also show your Dining Dollars transactions and balance as well
+A. Checking the balance of your meal plan (and Dining Dollars account) is easy!
+First, visit mycard.kennesaw.edu and select the option to check your balance.
+On the next screen, log in with your NetID and password, just as you would your student e-mail address.
+Once you’ve logged in, the system will display your meal plans, how many meals you’ve used, and how many you have remaining.
+The system will also provide a detailed overview of your Dining Dollars transactions and balance.

-A. Students and employees with Access meal plans (7, 14, 25, 40, 78, or 115) may bring guests into The Commons.
-All you have to do is swipe your ID card for each of the people you are bringing with you.
-Guests with 3Square or Gold plans are provided a total of five guest meals per semester, which can be used in The Commons.
-Guests with 3Square or Gold plans must notify the cashiers they would like to use a guest plan.
+A. Guests with Access meal plans (Access7, Access14, etc.) may bring guests into either The Commons or Stingers, but must be present to allow the guest access.
+Simply swipe your ID card for each person you are bringing with you.
+Guests with 3Square or Gold plans are provided five guest meals per semester to be used in The Commons or Stingers.
+Cashiers must be notified that a guest meal is to be used for a 3Square or Gold plan.

 A. Certain types of financial aid may be applied to board expenses (this is how meal plans are classified).
 Students are urged to be proactive in working with the Office of Student Financial Aid to secure aid that can be used for board expenses.
 Georgia’s HOPE Scholarship does not cover meal plan expenses.

-A. Meal plan exemption and cancellation request forms are accepted on the basis of pre-existing financial and medical circumstances only.
-These forms can be found on the Documents page of our website.
+A. Meal plan exemption requests are accepted on the basis of pre-existing financial and medical circumstances only.
+These forms can be found on the meal plan webpage.
 Please note that applying for an exemption or cancellation is not a guarantee of approval.

 A. Meal plans are required for a few different reasons.
-First, as stated by the Student Government Association (SGA) in their meal plan recommendations, we believe the addition of a meal plan and dining hall at KSU will enhance the quality of campus life and increase student involvement on campus.
-Second, based on funding restrictions, the State of Georgia does not provide funding for auxiliary enterprises, which includes the construction of The Commons.
+First, as stated by the Student Government Association (SGA) in their meal plan recommendations, the addition of a meal plan and dining hall at KSU will enhance the quality of campus life and increase student involvement on campus.
+Second, based on funding restrictions, the State of Georgia does not provide funding for auxiliary enterprises, which includes the construction of The Commons and Stingers.
 The combination of these factors led the Cabinet to approve the existing meal plan requirements, which became effective in Fall 2009.

 A. Full-time DEHP (Dual-Enrollment Honors Program) students who commute to classes at KSU are not required to purchase a meal plan.
 Any DEHP students residing in on-campus housing will be required to participate at the first-year student level.
 DEHP students who are not required to participate are welcome to do so on a voluntary basis.

-A. We are able to accommodate for a variety of food-related allergies and preferences.
-We do realize, however, that there are some students with severe medical restrictions that we cannot accommodate for.
-For this reason, we have the Exemption and Cancellation Request processes in place.
+A. We are able to accommodate a variety of food-related allergies and preferences.
+We do realize, however, that there are some students with severe medical restrictions that we may not be able to accommodate.
+You can find our cancellation request form on the Documents page under the Meal Plan tab on our website.

-A. The Dining Dollars account is a special account available only to KSU Students, and is managed with the KSU ID card.
-Funds in this account can be used to purchase food at any of the venues operated by Culinary & Hospitality Services (see our Dining Dollars page for more information).
+A. Dining Dollars are a currency available only to KSU students and managed with the KSU ID card.
+Funds in this account can be used to purchase food tax free at any of the venues operated by Culinary & Hospitality Services (see our Dining Dollars page for more information).
 Dining Dollars are automatically included with each of our meal plans, so you can now use your meal plan at any dining venue on campus!

-A. No. Dining Dollars are available only to students.
+A. Dining Dollars are available only to currently enrolled students.

-A. The minimum required meal plan will automatically be added to the students’ Owl Express account when they register for courses.
+A. Following the guidelines for meal plan requirements, a minimum meal plan will be automatically assigned to the students’ Owl Express account when they register for courses.
 Payment is due with tuition and fees.
-Faculty and staff members may purchase a meal plan via mealplans.kennesaw.edu.
+Faculty and staff members may purchase a meal plan at a discounted rate via mealplans.kennesaw.edu.

-A. Meal plans are valid for only the semester for which they are purchased and remaining meals will not carry to the following semester.
-Any unused meals will expire at the end of each semester.
-Unused Dining Dollars will carry forward from fall to spring semester, and all unused Dining Dollars will expire at the end of each spring semester.
+A. Meal plans are valid for only the semester for which they are purchased and any unused meals will be forfeited at the close of the semester and will not carry forward.
+Unused Dining Dollars will carry forward from fall to spring semester only, and any unused Dining Dollars will expire on the last day of spring finals.
 Summer Dining Dollars are valid during the summer semester only and will not roll forward to future semesters.